ejd79/ems-frontend/README.md

 - Add Update button to list employees page
 - Add Route for Update Employee in App component
 - Change Page title dynamically (EmployeeComponent support both Add and Update)
 - Test above changes

+# Connect to Get Employee REST API in order to Update one Employee
+- In EmployeeService, write a code to call Get Employee REST API using Axios
+- Use useEffect hook to populate the employee data in the form for update
+- Test above changes